amouriessa/amouriessa/README.md

 #### 🌺 About Me ˚ 𝜗𝜚˚⋆｡
 I'm an Freshgraduate Bachelor of Computer Science 👩‍💻
 - 📕 Currently learning react.js
-- 🐠 I'm interested in web development.
 - 🧁 I like to explore things.
-- 🍅 Check my college's GitHub 'bagassaras' (it was my 1st acc).

 ---